How To Clean A Pellet Grill: A Simple Guide To BBQ Maintenance

 Cleaning your grill grates

-Now the part of your grill that takes the biggest beating: the grill grates.
-These are the only part of your grill that can be cleaned while hot (for example, giving them a good scrub down with a brush after a cook).
+Now, the part of your grill that takes the biggest beating: the grill grates.
+These are the only parts of your grill that can be cleaned while hot (for example, giving them a good scrub down with a brush after a cook).

 But if you want to do a deep clean, it’s still best to clean them cold.
 For this, you’ll have to remove them from your grill.